redeyes/redeyes/README.md

 ...
 ```

-So our `Parser` is a generalized algebraic data type that *describes* our parsers, but contains no functionality (it's like a functor for a free monad, if you're familiar with that method of encoding effects as data with an interpreter).
+Our `Parser` is a generalized algebraic data type that *describes* a parser, but contains no functionality.

 However, if you try to implement an `Applicative` interface for just the above type, you'll find you can't do it.